AI Use Cases/Healthcare

 The Problem

-Healthcare IT teams operate across fragmented identity ecosystems - Epic credentials, Cerner/Oracle Health access controls, athenahealth integrations, Meditech legacy systems, and Microsoft Teams clinical communication channels - each with separate authentication logs and permission matrices.
+Healthcare IT teams operate across fragmented identity ecosystems - athenahealth integrations and Meditech legacy systems for most mid-size practices and community hospitals, Epic credentials and Cerner/Oracle Health access controls for larger multi-facility health systems, and Microsoft Teams clinical communication channels layered on top - each with separate authentication logs and permission matrices.
 A single compromised provider account or contractor credential can expose HL7 FHIR-compliant patient data repositories to lateral movement, but detection happens only after audit trails surface anomalies weeks later.
 The operational reality: your security team manually correlates access logs across systems, clinical staff report 'unusual activity' after the fact, and by then, unauthorized queries against patient records have already occurred.

 Revenue & Operational Impact

 The business impact is immediate and quantifiable.
-A single HIPAA breach notification costs $100 - $300 per exposed record; a mid-sized health system with 50,000 patient records faces $5 - $15M in direct costs plus reputational damage that depresses patient acquisition and payer contract renewals.
-Beyond breach costs, your IT team spends 40-60 hours monthly investigating false positives and manual permission reviews - time stolen from infrastructure hardening and CMS Conditions of Participation compliance work.
+Use a planning assumption of $100 - $300 per exposed record for notification, credit monitoring, and legal costs; at those rates, a health system with 50,000 exposed records faces $5 - $15M in direct costs plus reputational damage that depresses patient acquisition and payer contract renewals.
+Beyond breach costs, an IT team can burn 40-60 hours a month investigating false positives and running manual permission reviews - time stolen from infrastructure hardening and CMS Conditions of Participation compliance work.
 Claims denial rates spike when coding accuracy suffers during security incidents, and your revenue cycle teams lose days managing documentation holds while breach investigations run.

 Why Generic Tools Fail